ykpeng/likeminded/README.md

 ## Minimum Viable Product

-LikeMinded is a web application inspired by OKCupid that will be build using Ruby on Rails and React.js.
+Simpatico is a web application inspired by OKCupid that will be build using Ruby on Rails and React.js.
 The app will help people find friends and collaborators using established psychometric tests.
 By the end of Week 9, this app will, at a minimum, satisfy the following criteria:

 - [ ] Hosting on Heroku
 - [ ] New account creation, login, and guest/demo login